Thomas Anthony Daly: Auxiliary Bishop of San Jose

 Daly was named auxiliary bishop of San Jose and titular bishop of Tabalta by Pope Benedict XVI on March 16, 2011.
 He was consecrated bishop on May 25, 2011, at the Cathedral Basilica of Saint Joseph in San Jose by Bishop Patrick McGrath, with Archbishop George Niederauer and Bishop George Thomas acting as co-consecrators.

 On September 16, 2013, Archbishop Salvatore Cordileone named Daly as the interim president/rector of the archdiocesan seminary.
 Daly was the first rector of the seminary who did not belong to Society of St. Sulpice.

 Bishop of Spokane

 On March 12, 2015, Daly was appointed by Pope Francis as bishop of Spokane.
 Daly was installed on May 20, 2015.

 In March 2017, Daly banned Reverend Otto Koltzenburg, a retired priest, from participating in ministry, based on credible accusations that he sexually abused a 10-year-old altar boy between 1984 and 1986 in Spokane.

 Daly has presided over a rapid increase in the number of diocesan seminarians.

+In October 2025, Daly suspended Reverend Miguel Mejia, a priest of the diocese, from active ministry after the latter was accused of mishandling funds and engaging in sexual misconduct towards six women.
+Daly faced criticism, especially from Mejia's parishioners, for the unusual publicity he had given to the suspension and the evidence against Mejia.